 Your name:

 Pupil's name:

+Tupit s fluitie.

 Your relationship to the pupil:

 Address:

 Postcode:

 Day time telephone number:

 Evening telephone number:

+Discounting details of commonwhile

 Please give details of your complaint.

 What action, if any, have you already taken to try and resolve your complaint.

+(To whom did you speak and what was the response)?

 What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

 Signature:

 Date:

 Official use only

 Date acknowledgement sent:

 By whom:

 Complaint referred to:

 Date: